PoisotLab/ms_network_prediction/manuscript.md

 ### Can these predictions rely on hypergraphs and multi-layers networks?

-Although network ecology often assumes that interactions go strictly from one node to the other, the web of life is made up of a variety of interactions that can vary over time and space; these interactions include facilitation, niche construction, zoonoses, vector-borne diseases, among others [@Garcia-Callejas2018MulInt], which all share the fact that interactions between species are themselves interacting.
-One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalization of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], allowing in particular interactions to occur beyond a pair of nodes. @Golubski2011ModMod were among the first to show that interaction modifiers are themselves interacting, which makes the complexity of ecological networks explode.
+Although network ecology often assumes that interactions go strictly from one node to the other, the web of life is made up of a variety of interactions with species can forming parts of different networks *e.g.* a plant species may be included in potha plant-pollinator as well as herbivory network and we could conceivably have a network of networks linked by shared species.
+One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalization of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], allowing for particular interactions to occur beyond a pair of nodes. @Golubski2011ModMod were among the first to show that interaction modifiers are themselves interacting, which makes the complexity of ecological networks explode.
 Investigating hypergraphical interactions can be more